Attend LGBTQ+ Signature and Annual Programs

 - Lavender Graduation

-Lavender Graduation is an Annual celebration that recognizes Penn State's LGBTQ+ students and acknowledges their achievements and contributions to the University.
-It is an inspiring and affirming ceremony that celebrates the achievements of graduate and undergraduate students in the LGBTQ+ community from all of the Penn State campuses.
+Lavender Graduation is an annual celebration that recognizes Penn State's LGBTQ+ students and acknowledges their achievements and contributions to the University.
+It is an inspiring and affirming ceremony that celebrates the achievements of graduate and undergraduate students in the LGBTQ+ community from all the Penn State campuses.